Mixed Media Artist Terry White

 By Jackie Marsal

 Terry was born with a sewing machine in her crib.
-Art has been a large part of every facet in her life from her first memories as a young girl.
+Art has been a large part of every facet in her life ever since her earliest memories as a young girl.
 Her work resonates with creativity, imaginativeness and originality.
-A story can be drawn from each one of her creations, from the unique turtles in “Turtle Crossing”, to her cats that sing the blues.
-Recently I sat down with Terry and this is what she had to say about her art, her inspirations, and how you too can be an original.
+A story can be drawn from every one of her creations, from the unique turtles in “Turtle Crossing” to her cats that sing the blues.
+I sat down with Terry to see what she had to say about her art, her inspirations and how you too can be an original.

 How long have you been a mixed media artist?